avi-kasliwal/KreeptoZombiez/README.md

 # Lesson 3

 - Goal is to update out code so that key portions of the app can be updated via some functions as the contract is immutable.

+- Ownable : make contract ownable so that only we can call functions to update key parts of the contract.
+In this tutorial we are doing so using Oqnable contract from OpenZeppelin library.
+This contract allows :

+  - set owner to msg.sender with the help of the custroctor
+  - adds onlyOwner modifier, which restricts certain functions to only the owner
+  - allows to transfer ownership.

+- constructor : special function that exectues only once, at the time of contract creation.

+- Modifiers : These are like half-functions and are used to modify other functions, usually used to check some requirements prior to function execution.